muds/RepData_PeerAssessment1/PA1.md

 days for which that interval is not `NA`.
 These values are already stored in the `meanStepsPerInterval` data frame.

 First, a new dataset is created.
-Named `datafull`, it will not have any missing values after it is processed below.
+Named `fulldata`, it will not have any missing values after it is processed below.

 ```r